natacha-beck/cbrain-wiki/SimpleFileExtractor.md

-CBRAIN  offers a way to mass-extract files out of existing datasets.
-The tool is called SimpleFileExtractor and is installed on most supercomputers.
+CBRAIN offers a way to mass-extract files out of existing datasets by using the tool SimpleFileExtractor.

 You use it by selecting the set of files (or rather, FileCollections) you want to extract from, then providing a list of patterns to match the files inside.
 The result will be a new FileCollection containing the extracted files.